 A "Pre-Season" skill development program is available in the Spring Session and offers Clinics and Camps.

-Completion of a G.O.L.F. class, or a Personal Golf Assessment is recommended before registration into a GRGF Junior League play or the stroke play Junior Tour competitions.
+Completion of a G.O.L.F.
+LEARN class, or a Personal Golf Assessment is recommended before registration into a GRGF Junior League play or the COMPETE play Junior Tour competitions.

 Personal lessons are available by appointment with one of our Trained Local Coaches.
 An hourly rate donation to Grassroots Jr. Golf Foundation is suggested.